Courtney Bauder, Director

 This course introduces students to primary rhetorical texts of the U.S. women's rights movement, from 1848 to 1920.
-Emphasis on the analysis of the arguments, appeals and ideas of the movement.
+Emphasis on the analysis of the arguments, appeals, and ideas of the movement.
+Social Justice 450/Communication 450/Women's and Gender Studies 450.
 Students may receive credit for only one of the cross-listed courses.
-Prerequisites for majors/minors: Communication 104 and 219; and Prerequisite or Corequisite for Communication 368 or consent of instructor.
-Prerequisite for Women's Studies major/minors: Women's Studies 201 or consent of instructor.
+Prerequisites for Majors/Minors: Communication 104 and 219; and Prerequisite or Corequisite for Communication 368 or consent of instructor.
+Prerequisite for Women's and Gender Studies Major/Minors: Women's and Gender Studies 201 or consent of instructor.

 Social Justice 451 3 (crs.)

 This course introduces students to primary rhetorical texts of the U.S. women's rights movement from 1920 to present.
-Emphasis on the analysis of the arguments, appeals and ideas of the movement.
-Students can earn credit for only one of the cross-listed courses: Communication 451/Women's Studies 451/Social Justice 451.
-Prerequisites for Communication Studies majors/minors: Communication 104 and 219; and Prerequisite or Corequisite for Communication Studies majors/minors: Communication 368 or consent of instructor.
-Prerequisite for Women's Studies majors/minors: Women's Studies 201; or consent of instructor.
+Emphasis on the analysis of the arguments, appeals, and ideas of the movement.
+Students can earn credit for only one of the cross-listed courses: Communication 451/ Women's and Gender Studies 451 /Social Justice 451.
+Prerequisites for Communication Studies Majors/Minors: Communication 104 and 219; and Prerequisite or Corequisite for Communication Studies Majors/Minors: Communication 368 or consent of instructor.
+Prerequisite for Women's and Gender Studies Majors/Minors: Women's and Gender Studies 201; or consent of instructor.